realpython/materials/python-ellipsis/README.md

 $ source venv/bin/activate
 ```

-Then, navigate into the subfolder and install the requirementes with `pip`:
+Then, navigate into the subfolder and install the requirements with `pip`:

 ```console
 (venv) $ python -m pip install -r requirements.txt